awirayaksa/claudia/README.md

-# Claudia - Claude's Cooler Cousin 😎
+# Claudia - Claude's Sassier Sister 💁‍♀️

-> "Why pay for Claude Desktop when you can build your own janky version at 3 AM?" - Ancient Developer Proverb
+> "Why pay for Claude Desktop when you can build your own?
+Meet Claudia - she does it her way." - Ancient Developer Proverb

-A Windows desktop application that's basically Claude Desktop but with more bugs and personality.
-Built with Electron because we hate RAM and love living dangerously.
+Meet Claudia - she's basically Claude's rebellious younger sister who decided to do things her own way.
+A Windows desktop application that's Claude Desktop but with more personality, more bugs, and 100% more attitude.
+Built with Electron because she hates RAM and loves living dangerously.

-## 🎭 What Is This Thing?
+## 🎭 Who Is Claudia?

-It's like Claude Desktop, but imagine if it was built by someone who really, really wanted to understand how everything works under the hood.
+Claudia is what happens when Claude gets a sister who codes.
+While her brother Claude is all professional and polished, Claudia prefers to keep things real (and occasionally broken).
+She's like Claude Desktop, but imagine if it was built by someone who really, really wanted to understand how everything works under the hood.
 Spoiler alert: Now I know, and I have regrets.
 Just kidding!
 (Mostly.)

 This Electron app connects to Open WebUI and lets you chat with AI models while pretending you're using the official Claude Desktop app.
-Your friends will be so impressed.
+Claudia might be rougher around the edges than her brother, but she's got character.
+Your friends will be impressed.
 Or confused.
 Probably confused.

 ## ✨ Features (That Actually Work!)

-- 💬 **Chat interface** - It's a chatbox.
+- 💬 **Chat interface** - She talks back!
 You type, AI responds.
 Revolutionary stuff here.
 - 🎥 **Real-time streaming** - Watch the words appear like magic!
 (It's not magic, it's Server-Sent Events)
-- 📎 **File uploads** - Drag, drop, pray it doesn't crash
+- 📎 **File uploads** - Drag, drop, pray she doesn't crash
 - 💾 **Conversation history** - So you can remember that embarrassing prompt from last Tuesday
 - 📁 **Project system** - Organize your conversations like the productive person you pretend to be
 - 🎨 **Dark mode** - Because your eyes deserve better at 2 AM
 - 🔧 **MCP Server Support** - Give your AI superpowers with 26 custom tools!
 (May or may not crash)
-- 🤖 **Auto-tool calling** - The AI will use tools automatically.
-It's like giving a toddler a toolbox, but smarter.
+- 🤖 **Auto-tool calling** - She'll use tools automatically.
+It's like giving her a Swiss Army knife, but digital.

 ## 🛠️ Technology Stack (AKA "Things That Will Break")